williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 {{ image(src="receipt-screenshot.png") }}

-I was bestowed with the privilege of coming up with an algorithm that distinguishes between the two types.
+I had the privilege of coming up with an algorithm that classifies an image as one of these two types.

-However, I had one major limitation.
+However, there was one major limitation.
 I could not use any libraries other than [Pillow](https://pypi.org/project/pillow/).
 No OpenCV or Tesseract or classification models, just straight rawdogging it.

-After a bit of tinkering, I came up with a solution that uses color [entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>):
+After a few failed approaches[^1], I came up with a solution that uses color [entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>):

 ```python
 import math